Birdsong Nature Center

 Address: 500 South Bronough St.

-COVID-19 Update: The Museum of Florida History will be closed to the public until further notice.
-Please contact the museum for more information.
+COVID-19 Update: The Museum of Florida History has re-opened to the public.

 About: The Museum of Florida History collects, preserves, exhibits, and interprets evidence of past and present cultures in Florida, and promotes knowledge and appreciation of this heritage.